aldosimon/GitGudSecurity/docs/aws-protect.md

 SCP is the OG of Security Invariants- define the maximum permissions of identities in your organization.

-With **service control policies**, it is possible to review CloudTrail to determine who may be calling the specific actions that will be denied. [[Defining Security Invariants  PrimeHarbor#Safely leveraging these controls]]
+With **service control policies**, it is possible to review CloudTrail to determine who may be calling the specific actions that will be denied. [](01-source/Defining%20Security%20Invariants%20%20PrimeHarbor.md#Safely%20leveraging%20these%20controls)

 **SCPs do NOT grant anyone permissions, they only restrict what actions are allowed in an account!** Service Control Policies are guardrails which restrict what can happen in an account — they cannot grant permissions to anyone or anything in an account.